 The Bolaven Plateau, home to a cluster of small villages each within a moto ride of each other, is less prominent on the standard backpacker itinerary and, despite being only a stones throw away from Four Thousand Islands, has only been lightly grazed by the hand of tourism.
 A local bus trundles to Tadlo, a village on the Plateau, within a few hours.
 Instead of being squashed into a mini-bus full of fellow backpackers, you find yourself sitting amongst locals, some of whom have casually strapped their animals to the roof.

 On arrival in Tadlo, visitors are deposited at the edge of the dusty red, sun-baked road, marked only by two or three widely-spaced bunches of simplistic bungalows, all made from roughly hewn wood with thatched rooves.
 Sleepy and quiet, with not a shop in sight, the only obvious residents are the long-legged chickens clucking between the bungalows and the squeaking piglets and puppies which play in the dirt.

 Local Village Life

-However, appearances of tranquility aside, the village community is alive and vibrant, albeit hidden from public view.
+However, appearances of tranquillity aside, the village community is alive and vibrant, albeit hidden from public view.
 You don´t have to venture far from the road before hearing the buzz of voices and glimpsing flashes of coloured clothing.The locals homes are scattered in clusters across the landscape, and a local will happily act as a guide to lead you around the village, explaining in broken English their curious religious beliefs and customs.
 The experience is a far cry from the tourist-friendly villages of North Thailand that offer guest rooms and clean sheets: the community in Tadlo is refreshingly untouched.

 Smoking, Chilling & Chewing the Fat